draeger-lab/refinegems/docs/source/modules-desc/gapfill.rst

   | If the organism to be modelled has an *entry in BioCyc*, this information can be compared to the model to add missing genes, reactions and more.

 - | :ref:`Gap-filling with a GFF (and SwissProt)`:
-  | This algorithm takes the protein GFF file of the organism and blasts the missing genes (products) against the SwissProt database to find homologs, that can then be added to the model.
+  | This algorithm takes the protein GFF file of the organism and blasts the missing genes (products) against the SwissProt/a user-defined database to find homologs, that can then be added to the model.

 ----